-- Record Your Round – The digital scorecard features makes it super easy to keep score for you and your group if someone forgets a scorecard.
-Plus, it can sync with Garmin Connect app to allows you track your stats as well.
+- Record your round: By using the digital scorecard feature, it makes it very easy to keep score for you and your group if someone forgets a scorecard.
+Plus, it can sync with the Garmin Connect app to help you track your stats as well.

 The G30 is definitely an upgrade from the G10 with its color screen and upgraded features.
 While it’s not quite the Garmin Approach G80, it’s well worth the extra money for the color touch screen.

 GPS Watch vs. GPS Handheld Device

-If you are not someone who regularly wears watches in the real world, wearing one next to your golf glove might feel awkward and uncomfortable.
-Make sure you decide which is best for your game this is a top factor when comparing devices.
+If you are not someone who regularly wears watches off the golf course, wearing one next to your golf glove might feel awkward and uncomfortable.

 Golf GPS watches tend to be more durable than the handheld devices as you are less likely to drop or damage them.
 But for the most part, all of these devices are meant for normal golf wear and tear.
 If you decide to go with a handheld device, make sure to purchase the matching protective case which usually costs about 10 bucks.